GreenDelta/olca-modules/olca-shell/README.md

 The following formats are supported:

-* EcoSpold_1: the path must be an XML file or a directory with XML files
+* EcoSpold_1: the path must be an XML file, a ZIP file with  XML files, or a directory with XML or ZIP files
+* EcoSpold_2: the path must be a SPOLD file, a ZIP file with SPOLD files, or a directory with SPOLD and ZIP files
+* ILCD: the path must be a ZIP file in the ILCD format

 This an import command could look like: